 SOC 2 certification will give you an advantage over your competitors.
 Since today’s customers are more concerned with their digital security, they opt to work with businesses that are concerned with customer information security.
 By marketing your startup as SOC 2 compliant, customers will trust you and choose you over your rivals.

 The policies you implement when complying with SOC 2 will help tighten the security of customer data in your company.
 Therefore, you will have less to worry about cybersecurity.
-This will allow you to concentrate on your core business functions and focus your resources on innovation.
+So this will allow you to concentrate on your core business functions and focus your resources on innovation.

 Getting a SOC 2 certification at the early stages of your company is very beneficial.
-It will help your business to build its credibility early on and develop positive relationships with customers, financers, investors, and partners from the word go.
+It will also help your business to build its credibility early on and develop positive relationships with customers, financiers, investors, and partners from the word go.